 I’ve always enjoyed getting involved in local affairs, politics and issues of the day.
-When I moved back to Dinnington after ten years in Sheffield I started attending Parish and Town Council meetings and listening to what the Parish and Borough Councillors were saying.
+When I moved back to Dinnington after ten years in Sheffield I started listening to what local politicians like Borough Councillors were saying.

 I was disappointed to find out that much of what was said was lies, half truths and cover stories told by dishonest and unprincipled people who put themselves before their duty.

 I started a web site to expose their lies and discuss openly the issues affecting local life in Dinnington and Anston, the web site became a campaign.

 LoveDinnington is the new campaign for those who love Dinnington, Anston and Laughton Common.

 We love Dinnington, Anston and Laughton Common and wanted to establish a campaign for all those who feel the same way.

 Our aim is to actively campaign for causes which we feel would benefit our area, we will also campaign vigorously against anyone who seeks to damage or undermine the place we call home.